 Day 1: Arrival to Oban

 You arrive in Oban, a cozy fishing village with a wonderful location in a beautiful bay.
-If you arrive early, you can leave your luggage with us and then take a tour of the city and drink a glass of water (whiskey) in one of the cozy pubs.
-In the evening you will be welcomed on board.
-They get to know the crew and the other passengers.
-Afterwards, there is an ample dinner and we raise the glass for a nice music and whiskey trip and enjoy later on the sound of music.
+If you arrive early, you can leave your luggage with us and have a look in the village and drink a glass of water (whiskey) in one of the cozy pubs.
+In the evening you will be welcomed on board and get to know the crew and the other passengers.
+Afterwards, there is an nice dinner and we raise the glass for a nice music and whiskey trip and enjoy later on the sound of music.

 Day 2: Isle of Mull, Tobermory

-We sail to Tobermory on the island of Mull.
-On the way we sail very close to Duart Castle.
-This is an impressive sight.
+After a good breakfast, we sail to Tobermory on the island of Mull.
+On the way we sail very close to Duart Castle which is an impressive sight.
 We enjoy the untouched, wild nature of the Scottish west coast.

 Day 3: Staffa and Colonsay

-Our Whiskey trip Hebrides continues.
+Our Sailing & Folk & Whiskey trip continues.
 Today we sail to Islay, the Whiskey Island par excellence.
 Islay owes its fame to the nine distilleries that produce millions of liters of liquid gold.
 Due to various alcohol taxes, this part of Great Britain is also called the most heavily burdened part.